CodeLinkIO/vietnamese-voice-dataset/README.md

 # Vietnamese Voice Dataset
-A Vietnamese voice dataset for text-to-speech (TTS) and automatic speech recognition (ASR) application
+A Vietnamese voice dataset for text-to-speech (TTS) application

 ## Introduction
 We present a Vietnamese voice dataset for text-to-speech (TTS) application.